jsayles/jsayles.github.io/_posts/2013-12-02-aha-chandelier.md

   - 2013-12-02-aha-chandelier4.jpg
   - 2013-12-02-aha-chandelier5.jpg
 ---
 Katie and I entered the Mighty Tieton Chandelier Festival, and we won!
-We created a lightbulb that turns on when you walk under it.
+We created a light bulb that turns on when you walk under it.
 The primary material used was lampshade paper that was cut with a laser cutter.